 Walkthrough: Creating and Running Unit Tests for Windows Store Apps

-Microsoft Visual Studio 2012 includes support for unit testing managed Windows Store apps and includes unit test library templates for Visual C#, Visual Basic and Visual C++.
+Visual Studio includes support for unit testing managed Windows 8.x Store apps and includes unit test library templates for Visual C#, Visual Basic and Visual C++.

-Microsoft Visual Studio 2012 provides the following unit testing functionality:
+Visual Studio provides the following unit testing functionality:

 From the File menu, choose New Project.

 Under Templates, choose the programming language you want to create unit test in and then choose the associated Windows 8.x Store unit test library.
 For example, choose Visual C# , then choose Windows Store, and then choose Unit Test Library (Windows Store apps).